Economic history of the Philippines: Export agriculture and forestry

 The effects of this special treatment of favorites soon became apparent.
 Their products were of poor quality and were poor value of money.

 The traditional economic mainstay of the Philippine ruling elite has been export agriculture.
 Development strategy in the Marcos era continued to rely on this sector as a major source of income and foreign exchange, between 1962 and 1985, export crop acreage more than doubled.
 Earnings did not rise commensurately, however, owing to worsening terms of trade.

 Foreign borrowing: The debt-for-development strategy

 Foreign borrowing was a key element in Philippine development strategy during the Marcos era.
-The primary rationale was "borrowed money would speed the growth of the Philippine economy, improving the well-being of present and future generations of Filipinos".
+The primary rationale was that "borrowed money would speed the growth of the Philippine economy, improving the well-being of present and future generations of Filipinos".